theo-for-you/steganography/README.md

 Two methods:

  1. Swapping lower pixels of one image with higher pixels of another image (human undetectable, but easy to remove)
-    - Using the key on every pixel to get an entropy
+    - Using the key on every pixel to create entropy
  2. Randomly swapping rows in the encrypting image (human detectable, but uneasy to remove)

 ## How it works